Henripru/TIL/_posts/2021-05-02-Reviewing-Assembly.md

 tags: c++ x86_x64 assembly
 ---

+### Intro
-Jason Turner is one of my favorite YouTubers.
-He always goes to a tool called [Compiler Explorer](https://godbolt.org/) to illustrate features of c++.
-Having been motivated to know more assembly, I decided to refresh my memory with some basics.
+C++ Weekly With Jason Turner is one of my favorite YouTube channels.
+Jason always goes to a tool called [Compiler Explorer](https://godbolt.org/) to illustrate features of c++.
+Having been motivated to better follow his explanations, I decided to refresh my memory by carefully walking through some code.

+### Discussion
+I pulled up compiler explorer and started working.

 I had this as my c++ code: